Fibromyalgia For Dummies - Roland Staud - E-Book

 If you want to improve your quality of life and be able to reduce your backpack of troublesome symptoms, consider the following basic ideas:

-Improve your sleep to decrease your pain.
 Don’t kid yourself.
-Five or even six hours of sleep each night aren’t enough.
-So, if insufficient sleep is a problem for you, as it is for many people with fibromyalgia, face up to it.
-You may need medication (such as a sleep aid or an antidepressant or anti-anxiety medicine), an alternative remedy (such as valerian or melatonin), or another form of treatment to solve this no- or low-sleep problem that you’re going through.
-Read Chapter 14 for some ideas on how to resolve sleep problems and help yourself feel better.
+Five or even six hours of sleep every night aren’t enough.
+So, if insufficient sleep is a problem for you, as it is for many people with fibromyalgia, face it.
+You may need medication (such as a sleep aid, an antidepressant or anti-anxiety medicine), an alternative remedy (such as valerian or melatonin), or another form of treatment to solve this no- or low-sleep problem you’re going through.
+Read

-Pay attention to your emotions.
-Stress isn’t the only problem that people with fibromyalgia often face.
-Depression and anxiety are also very common, and they may be problems that you face.
-These problems are treatable and, in Chapter 16, I talk about how to know if you may have a problem, and how to identify a good therapist to help you, if you need one.
+Stress isn’t the only problem people with fibromyalgia often face.
+Depression and anxiety are also very common, and may be problems you face.
+These problems are treatable and, in

-Coping with Fibromyalgia at Home and on the Job
+Coping with FMS at Home and Work

 You also need to keep in mind that other people you interact with on a daily basis (your partner, children, friends, co-workers, and other family members) are directly affected by your fibromyalgia, even if they don’t have FMS themselves.